smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-sample-configuration.md

 </Configuration>
 ```

-## Example 3 - Mapping Folders and running a PowerShell script as a LogOn Command
+## Example 3 - Mapping Folders and running a PowerShell script as a Logon Command

 The following config file runs a PowerShell script as a logon command to swap the primary mouse button for left-handed users.